-That’s why it’s very difficult to sniff out the cheating signs of a compartimentalizer.
+That’s why it’s very difficult to sniff out the cheating signs of a compartmentalized.

 Sometimes the affair partner doesn’t even know they were in a relationship.

-The movie Up In The Air is a great example of a compartimentalizer:
+The movie Up In The Air is a great example of a compartmentalizer:

 Tips to Uncover Betrayals

-And of course, you don’t have to limit yourself to passively analyze information but you can actively look for the signs of cheating.
+And of course, you don’t have to limit yourself to passively analyzing information but you can actively look for the signs of cheating.